mathewajk/YouDePP/README.md

                             $URLFile
 ```

 `URLFile` should be a file containing a list of video URLs, one URL per line.
-Output from `scrape_yt.py` also includes the channel name (as it appears on the channel's page) and the channel's unique ID (as it appears in the channel's URL) and is tab-delimited; however, this information can be ommitted.
-Thus, the expected format of each line of the input file is as follows:
+Output from `scrape_yt.py` also includes the channel name (as it appears on the channel's page) and the channel's unique ID (as it appears in the channel's URL) alongeside each URL and is tab-delimited.
+If this additional information is ommitted, video authors (that is, channels) will be determined via `pytube`. (**Warning:** Channel names are not necessarily unique; leaving "channel name" and "channel ID" unspecified may result in data being overwritten.)

-`$URL`
+To summarize, the expected format of each line of the input file is as follows:

+`$URL\n`

 *or*

-`$URL\t$ChannelName$\t$ChannelID`
+`$URL\t$ChannelName$\t$ChannelID\n`

 By default, all manually-created caption tracks will be downloaded.
 If a language (e.g. "English", "Korean") is specified with `--language` (or `-l`), only caption tracks that include this language in their name will be downloaded.
 To include automatic captions, as well, the flag `-a` or `--auto` can be used.